 While Apollo was deep in grief, mourning the loss of his companion, a splendid new flower rose out of the bloodstained earth where the young man had died.
 Apollo named it the hyacinth and ordered that a three-day festival, the Hyacinthia, be held in Sparta every year to honor his friend.

 To the ancient Egyptians, the trumpet-shaped lily was a symbol of Upper Egypt, the southern part of the country.
 In the ancient Near East, the lily was associated with Ishtar, also known as Astarte, who was a goddess of creation and fertility as well as a virgin.
 The Greeks and Romans linked the lily with the queen of the gods, called Hera by the Greeks and Juno by the Romans.
 The lily was also one of the symbols of the Roman goddess Venus.

-The holiness of the flower is illustrated by the legend that when the Buddha walked on the earth he left lotuses in his trail instead of footprints.
+The legend illustrates the holiness of the flower that when the Buddha walked on the earth, he left lotuses in his trail instead of footprints.
 One myth about the origin of Buddha relates that he first appeared floating on a lotus.
 According to a Japanese legend, the mother of Nichiren (Lotus of the Sun) became pregnant by dreaming of sunshine on a lotus.
 Nichirin founded a branch of Buddhism in the 1200s.
-The phrase “Om mani padme hum,” which both Hindus and Buddhists use in meditation, means “the jewel in the lotus” and can refer to the Buddha or to the mystical union of male and female energies.
+The phrase "Om mani Padme Hum," which both Hindus and Buddhists use in meditation, means "the jewel in the lotus" and can refer to the Buddha or the mystical union of male and female energies.

 The Greek myth about the narcissus flower involves the gods' punishment of human shortcomings.
 Like the stories of Adonis and Hyacinth, it involves the transfer of life or identity from a dying young man to a flower.